sohamparanjape12/DeepTrace/README.md

 - **Jina AI** for the Reader API
 - **Hack2Skill × GDG** for organizing the Solution Challenge

 This project was created as a hackathon submission.
-The codebase is open-sourced under the MIT License — see [LICENSE](./LICENSE).

 ---